 Director General, International Union for Conservation of Nature

 “I’m incredibly proud of the relationship that we have [with SFI] and the dream that we have of having a dual [PAR-SFI] logo on a Canadian Forest product here in Canada at some point in the near future.”

 President and CEO Canadian Council for Aboriginal Busines

 SFI is once again providing opportunities for undergraduate or graduate environmental science, natural resources, and sustainability students to attend our conference.

-Any students interested in a scholarship to the SFI 2017 conference should send an email to Rocco Saracina, Manager, Conservation Partnerships.
+Any students interested in a scholarship to the 2021 SFI Conference should email, Zac Wagman.
+Applications will be accepted on a rolling basis, but priority will be given to students who submit by August 1st.
 Each student should provide the following information: